Who saves the IT infrastructure when the IT team is in danger?

 But $50 million is the largest ransomware bounty ever requested, and it’s unclear if Acer will pay.
 The company has not publicly acknowledged the attack, but REvil sources and Bleeping Computer research have confirmed it.
 In a statement to Bleeping Computer, Acer said:

 Acer routinely monitors its IT systems, and most cyberattacks are well defensed.
 Companies like us are constantly under attack, and we have reported recent abnormal situations observed to the relevant law enforcement and data protection authorities in multiple countries.”
+“We have been continuously enhancing our cybersecurity infrastructure to protect business continuity and our information integrity.
+We urge all companies and organizations to adhere to cyber security disciplines and best practices, and be vigilant to any network activity abnormalities. |

 The RaaS operation is also behind other recent ransomware attacks.
 Grubman Shire Meiselas & Sacks, former President Donald Trump, Lady Gaga, and Madonna are some of the software’s recent victims.